chrizzzzz/LEDDisplay74HC595/README.md

 # Usage

-Put the contents of this repository in a folter named LEDDisplay74HC595 in the Arduino IDE's libraries folter.
-See the example file reachable when opening a file in the Arduino IDE Open -> libraries -> LEDDisplay74HC595 -> LEDDisplay74HC595Example.
+Put the contents of this repository in a folder named LEDDisplay74HC595 in the Arduino IDE's libraries folder.
+See the example file by opening it in the Arduino IDE: Open -> libraries -> LEDDisplay74HC595 -> LEDDisplay74HC595Example.

 The display uses three digital out pins on your Arduino.